max. 20 people

 The tour is available in Polish and English.

 The assembly point is the Regis Shaft.
 The tour starts at the scheduled times.
-Head to the Regis Shaft, arrive at least 15 minutes before the start of the tour to receive training, protective clothing and mining equipment.
+Make sure to arrive at least 15 minutes in advance before your scheduled tour time.
+The start time of the tour is indicated on your ticket.
+If you arrive late, you will be unable to enter and tour the Mine.
+Tickets, which cannot be used due to late arrival, are not refundable.

 The Miners’ Route leads through excavations located outside the area of the Mine available for standard touring.
-Please wear comfortable shoes and clothing according to the conditions on the route.
+We recommend wearing appropriate clothing.
+Only footwear covering the entire foot is allowed on the route.
+Wearing footwear made of textile materials is not recommended.
 The temperature underground falls within the range of 14–16ºC.

 At the assembly point, you will also receive a protective suit that you will need to wear for the duration of the tour.

 Before entering the Miners’ Route, tourists use the cloakroom located in the Regis Shaft building.
 Each tour participant receives an individual locker, locked with a key.
-Backpacks, bags, suitcases with larger dimensions should be left in the storage room, which is located on the surface near the Daniłowicz Shaft.
+The size of lockers is limited – make sure not to bring large luggage for your tour of the Miners’ Route.

 The Miners’ Route leads through excavations located outside the area of the Mine available for standard touring.
 There are no restaurants or catering facilities along the expedition route.